Get It!

 trigger(midi.note(1,40), 1, 0, 50, 1.3)

-Fire when a midi note goes over 50% and stay activated for 1 second.
+Fire for 1 second when a midi note goes over 50%.
 There is a 0.3 second delay between activations (1.3 second delay - 1 second activation).
 The note must be released and goes to 0% before firing again.

 onbeat(midi.note(1,40))